 - freshly ground black pepper

 - fresh rosemary, thyme, sage to add extra flavor

 - First of all, if you don’t have it already, prepare the vegetable stock with the usual onion, celery, carrots, parsley, etc.

 - Then cut the guanciale/pancetta into thin slices.
 Take a pot and heat the extra virgin olive oil with the guanciale/pancetta, then once the animal fat got some nice color and has become a bit crunchy (this if you use pancetta or guanciale, not the lardo) add the celery which you have previously cut into small pieces, the chili and also the garlic (smash it with the flat side of the knife), and cook at low heat until soft.
 Once the garlic got some color remove it.

 - While the pasta is cooking (it will take about 10-15 minutes, depending on which pasta you use, read the package) keep stirring regularly to avoid the pasta to attach on the bottom, and if you need you can add some more stock, but not too much, the final texture has to be quite thick and most of the liquid absorbed by the pasta.

-- When the pasta is cooked add the freshly chopped parsley and also some freshly grated Parmigiano Reggiano if you would like, mix all together and let it rest covered for few minutes.
+- When the pasta is cooked add the freshly chopped parsley and also some freshly grated Parmigiano Reggiano if you would like, mix all together.

 - Serve it, with a drizzle of extra virgin olive oil and some freshly ground black pepper if you would like 🙂 Enjoy!

 PS: if you would like to have it more creamy you can take out 1/3 or 1/4 of the cooked lentils with some liquid and reduce in a cream with an immersion blender.
 In any case a good pasta richer in starch will give you better results in this recipe.

 Alternative: when it’s the season, I use to add fresh wild garlic instead of parsley, that’s very good too 🙂

 Products used in this recipe: